5w14/5w14/README.md

 things i am trying to do:

-- improve my typing speed (now around 85-100wpm)
+- improve my typing speed (now around 85-100wpm, learning dvorak)
 - learn more of neovim (i use neovim, btw)
 - make more creative things